PX4/PX4-Devguide/kr/tutorials/camera_trigger.md

 The autopilot and companion have different clock bases (boot-time for the autopilot and UNIX epoch for companion), so instead of skewing either clock, we directly observe the time offset between the clocks.
 This offset is added or subtracted from the timestamps in the mavlink messages (e.g `HIGHRES_IMU`) in the cross-middleware translator component (e.g Mavros on the companion and `mavlink_receiver` in PX4).
 The actual synchronisation algorithm is a modified version of the Network Time Protocol (NTP) algorithm and uses an exponential moving average to smooth the tracked time offset.
 This synchronisation is done automatically if Mavros is used with a high-bandwidth onboard link (MAVLink mode `onboard`).

 For acquiring synchronised image frames and inertial measurements, we connect the trigger inputs of the two cameras to a GPIO pin on the autopilot.
-The timestamp of the inertial measurement from mid-exposure, and a image sequence number is recorded and sent to the companion computer (`CAMERA_TRIGGER` message), which buffers these packets and the image frames acquired from the camera.
+The timestamp of the inertial measurement from start of exposure and a image sequence number is recorded and sent to the companion computer (`CAMERA_TRIGGER` message), which buffers these packets and the image frames acquired from the camera.
 They are matched based on the sequence number (first image frame is sequence 0), the images timestamped (with the timestamp from the `CAMERA_TRIGGER` message) and then published.

 The following diagram illustrates the sequence of events which must happen in order to correctly timestamp our images.